 The Kitchener-Waterloo Gem and Mineral Club was formed in 1965.
 For over fifty years, our club has brought together people who have an interest in the lapidary arts and in collecting rocks, minerals, and fossils.
 Most members are residents of Kitchener, Waterloo, Cambridge, Guelph, and other communities in Waterloo and Wellington Counties, Ontario.

-Pre-Covid, we would meet in person on the 2nd Friday of every month at the Lion’s Arena, 20 Rittenhouse Road, Kitchener, N2C 1J3.
+Starting in September 2022 we have resumed in person meetings and plan to continue doing so going forward subject to the guidance of local health authorities.
+Meetings are held the 2nd Friday of every month at the Lion’s Arena, 20 Rittenhouse Road, Kitchener, N2C 1J3.
 (The arena is located on Rittenhouse Road, off Block Line Road near Strasburg Road.)

 Typically members would meet our guest speaker for dinner at a nearby restaurant.
 Meetings would begin informally at 7:00 pm to allow for socializing, swapping, show and tell, etc. The formal meeting would start at 7:30 as follows: